ahmetwaly/vehicles-dashboard/readme.md

   * The workload are deployed on Azure Kuberntese cluster by [Helm](https://helm.sh/) .
   * The whole process is being managed CI/CD pipline using [azure pipline](https://azure.microsoft.com/en-us/services/devops/pipelines/) with proper quaity gates and unit testing implemented .

-## ApplicationArchitecture
+## Application Architecture
-the business usecase is the best to be implemetned by microservice architure.There is two subdomains identified as per the usecase (Customers and Vehicles) and they require a service aggregator that retirve information from both domains and provide it to frontend/customer facing application (monitoring dashboard) .Other technical components was provided to adopt the microservice archtiture pattern and provide a cloud native capnilities to the solution .
+the business usecase is the best to be implemetned by microservice architure.There is two subdomains identified as per the usecase (Customers and Vehicles) and they require a service aggregator that retirve information from both domains and provide it to frontend/customer facing application (monitoring dashboard) .Other technical components was provided to adopt the microservice archtiture pattern and provide a cloud native capabilities to the solution .

 ![alt text](https://raw.githubusercontent.com/ahmetwaly/vehicles-dashboard/master/solution-architecture.png)
-### Architecture components
+## Architecture components
-#### ingnix ingress
-#### apigateway
-#### customer manager
+### customer manager
+hold the business logic of the customer domain and expose API to retireve the customers .

-#### vehicle manager
+### vehicle manager
-#### customer vehicele manager
+### customer vehicele manager
-#### monitor dashboard
+### monitor dashboard

+### ingnix ingress
+### apigateway